chadsr/NordVPN-NetworkManager/README.rst

 -  **Always up-to-date:** The tool can be configured to always check if it is using the latest NordVPN OpenVPN configuration files.
--  **Server Benchmarking:** Servers are benchmarked according to their latency and server load, to determine the “best” options available.
+-  **Server Benchmarking:** Servers are benchmarked according to their latency and server load, to determine the optimal options available.
 -  **Auto-Connect:** A server of your choice can be set to automatically activate whenever you connect to the Internet.
 -  **DNS Tunnelling:** DNS requests are forced to go through the VPN